Foreign travel advice

 Entering Moldova from Ukraine

-Check for updates on border crossings with Ukraine with the Moldovan Border Police.
+Check for updates on border crossings from Ukraine with the Moldovan Border Police.

-If you enter Moldova overland from Ukraine, do this at an internationally recognised border crossing point.
+If you enter Moldova overland from Ukraine, go to an internationally recognised border crossing point.
 These are in the north and south of Moldova, excluding the Transnistria region.

 If you have travelled to Moldova from Ukraine and need assistance, call (+373) 22 225 902 or contact FCDO online.

-If you’re near a Ukraine-Moldova border crossing point and need assistance, call our consular contact centre on +44 1908 516666, selecting option 2: consular services for British nationals.
+If you’re near a Ukraine-Moldova border crossing point and need assistance, call +44 1908 516666 and select option 2: consular services for British nationals.

 Entering Ukraine from Moldova

-FCDO advises against all travel to Ukraine.
 Check for updates on border crossings with Ukraine with the Moldovan Border Police.
 This is particularly important around Transnistria, which is outside the control of the Moldovan authorities.
+Read FCDO’s Ukraine travel advice.